BielefeldJ/EDCopilotDialogueLibrary/SpeechExtensions/Jump_Route_Announcements.md

 - Course plotted.
 Just one more jump to our destination.
 - One more jump and we're there.
 Almost too easy!
 - One jump away.
 Don’t screw this up.
+- One jump left.
+Let’s make it count, <Commander>.
+- Just a single jump.
+Ready to execute on your mark.
+- Only one jump to go.
+I’ll keep everything running smooth.
+- One more jump.
+I’ll handle the details, you just enjoy the ride.

 #### **All-Business**
 - Next system in range.
 Calculating optimal jump trajectory.
 - One jump away.
 Preparing Frameshift drive for transition.
+- Calculations complete.
+Standing by for jump authorization.
+- One jump away.
+Verifying route and system readiness.

 #### **Flirt**
-- One jump away, Commander… but I’d rather stay right here with you.
+- One jump away, <Commander> but I’d rather stay right here with you.
 - One jump left—just enough time for you to tell me how good I look in these navigation lights.
 - Final jump in sight… but you can take control anytime, <Commander>.
 - Almost there, but do we really have to go?
 I was enjoying this moment with you.